CbCR mandate for UAE Ministry of Finance – It’s the time!

 What needs to be done?

 The content and format of CbC reports are in line with the guidance issued by the OECD.
 This includes a bundle of financial data relating to revenue, profits/losses before income tax, income tax paid, income tax accumulated, disclosed capital, total earnings, employee numbers, and tangible assets.
-MNEs are also required to declare business details with respect to each jurisdiction in which the MNE operates.
+MNEs must also declare business details concerning each jurisdiction in which the MNE operates.